Arthur Baker (producer): 1990s–2000s

 In the 1990s, following a break from production for some years, Baker moved to London, and established a chain of successful bars—The Elbow Rooms—across the city.
 He also owns the Tiny Robot restaurant and The Starland Social Club members bar in London, located in Notting Hill.
-He continues to work as a DJ and producer and recently produced "Part-A" for the genre-busting London Electro Metal band Monsta.
+He continues to work as a DJ and music producer and recently produced "Part-A" for the genre-busting London Electro Metal band Monsta.

-The Arthur Baker remix of 'Spaceman' by Babylon Zoo was used in the 1995 Levi's commercial 'Planet'.
+The Arthur Baker remix of "Spaceman" by Babylon Zoo was used in the 1995 Levi's commercial "Planet".

-In 2006, the financial services company Visa used a Baker-produced track from Afrika Bambaataa's "Looking For the Perfect Beat" as the backing music of a Visa Check Card commercial.
+In 2006, the financial services company Visa used a Baker-produced track from Afrika Bambaataa's "Looking for the Perfect Beat" as the backing music of a Visa Check Card commercial.
 In the ad, an animated worm drawn on the pages of a checkbook does the 1980s dance known as the Worm.